 A new report suggests that developers who previously worked on first-tier blockchains are increasingly abandoning their projects and migrating to the defy domain.
 These developers were mostly working on the IAS and Theron projects.

-To Report Kevin Telegraph, software engineers and developers are gradually shifting their focus from first-tier blockchains, once known as “Ethereum killers,” to decentralized finance protocols (DeFi).
+To Report Coin Telegraph, software engineers and developers are gradually shifting their focus from first-tier blockchains, once known as “Ethereum killers,” to decentralized finance protocols (DeFi).
 This report cites the growing growth of this field as the cause of this event.

 A report entitled “Blockchain Development Trends” published by Outlier Ventures Investors shows that developers are shifting their focus from Ethereum’s competitors.